leeb2828/first_spark_app/README.md

 $ alias run='mvn exec:java -Dexec.mainClass="com.leehaney.App"'
 $ run
 ```
 Here is another way to make this easier.
-Add this line of code inside of your <properties></properties> tags:
+Add this line of code inside of your "properties" tags in your pom.xml file:
 ```
 <!-- this allows you to run program with only $ mvn exec:java -->
 <exec.mainClass>com.leehaney.App</exec.mainClass>